 - 4.1.
-The Board of Trustees will be responsible for: - Establishing and agreeing the whistleblowing procedure.
+The Board of Trustees will be responsible for: - Establishing and agreeing the whistleblowing procedure. - Ensuring the agreed whistleblowing procedure is published on the Trust's website. - Monitoring the effectiveness of this policy and undertaking any necessary reviews, e.g. in relation to good practice recommendations or changes in legislation. - Ensuring all members of the Trust community have access to this policy. - Investigating, in liaison with the CEO or a headteacher, any concerns that are raised.

-- Ensuring the agreed whistleblowing procedure is published on the Trust's website. - Monitoring the effectiveness of this policy and undertaking any necessary reviews, e.g. in relation to good practice recommendations or changes in legislation. - Ensuring all members of the Trust community have access to this policy. - Investigating, in liaison with the CEO or a headteacher, any concerns that are raised. - > Ensuring this policy provides an open and transparent framework where members of the Trust community can raise their concerns. - Taking the necessary action against members of staff following an investigation into any alleged malpractice. - Ensuring that the minutes of the Board of Trustees and/or Local Governance Committee include a record of the Trust's whistleblowing arrangements and who, both internally and externally, staff members should report concerns to. - Appointing one Trustee to act as point of contact for staff working within the central team for the reporting of concerns; this Trustee will take a leading role in the monitoring and evaluating of this policy across the Trust, and supporting LGCs with the implementation of this policy. - Appoint one Local Governor at each LGC and one member of staff in each academy to act as points of contact for staff members when reporting concerns. - 4.2.
+- > Ensuring this policy provides an open and transparent framework where members of the Trust community can raise their concerns. - > Taking the necessary action against members of staff following an investigation into any alleged malpractice. - > Appointing one Trustee to act as point of contact for staff working within the central team for the reporting of concerns; this Trustee will take a leading role in the monitoring and evaluating of this policy across the Trust, and supporting LGCs with the implementation of this policy. - Appoint one member of staff in each academy to act as points of contact for staff members when reporting concerns. - > Ensuring that all concerns raised by whistleblowers are responded to properly and fairly. - Ensuring that whistleblowing forms part of the staff behaviour policy as part of a wider approach to having in place appropriate safeguarding policies and procedures. - 4.2.
 The Chief Executive Officer and headteachers will be responsible for: - Ensuring all members of staff have read and understood this policy. - Receiving, investigating and responding to any concerns that have been raised by the Trust community. - Being the first point of contact regarding whistleblowing. - 4.3.
 The Chair of the Board of Trustees will be responsible for receiving any concerns raised about the Chief Executive Officer. - 4.4.
 The CEO will be responsible for receiving any concerns raised about the relevant headteacher. - 4.5.
-All members of the Trust community will be responsible for: - Raising any concerns that meet the definitions in the Definitions section of this policy. - Being truthful and reasonable with any concerns that they have. - Not raising malicious or unfounded concerns.
+All members of the Trust community will be responsible for: - Raising any concerns that meet the definitions in the Definitions section of this policy. - > Being truthful and reasonable with any concerns that they have. - Not raising malicious or unfounded concerns.